craigsapp/ATON/index.md

 </table>
 </center>

-Notice that whitespace before and after the property value is automatically remove when parsing into a JavaScript object.
+Notice that any whitespace before or after a property value is automatically remove when parsing into a JavaScript object.
 This can allow visual separation and grouping of parameters with blank lines as in the above example.
 ATON strings are converted into a